gonewest818/dimmer.el/README.md

 Set `dimmer-invert` to `t` if you have a dark-on-light theme such that your faces need to be *lighter* in order to appear dimmer onscreen.

+Use `dimmer-exclusion-regexp` to describe patterns for buffer names that should never be dimmed, for example, you could match buffers created by helm.